BUDAPEST TO THE BALTIC

 Imperial Hungary | Müpa Budapest

 Originally constructed in the 1730s as a lavish summer retreat for the influential Grassalkovich family, the Royal Palace of Gödöllő entered a new chapter in the 19th century when it was gifted to Emperor Franz Joseph I as a coronation present following the Austro-Hungarian Compromise of 1867.
 Located northeast of Budapest, it soon became the favoured Hungarian residence of his wife, Empress Elisabeth, affectionately known as ‘Sisi’.
-The Empress developed a deep personal attachment to Gödöllő, drawn by its quiet seclusion and its association with the Hungarian people, whom she greatly admired.
-Today, the palace stands beautifully restored, and our tour here takes in the richly decorated interiors, featuring original furnishings and an elegant theatre, along with surrounding gardens, once the setting for royal leisure and quiet reflection.
-We return to our hotel in time for a break for lunch, with the afternoon set aside to explore more of Budapest at your own pace.
-This evening (schedules permitting), we enjoy a performance in the acclaimed Müpa Budapest, home of the Hungarian National Philharmonic Orchestra.
+The Empress developed a deep attachment to Gödöllő, drawn by its quiet seclusion and its association with the Hungarian people.
+Today, the palace stands beautifully restored and our tour here takes in the exquisite interiors and surrounding gardens.
+We then return to our hotel in time for a lunch break before making our way to Müpa Budapest, home to the renowned Budapest Festival Orchestra.
+An afternoon concert brings together the orchestra and the legendary British conductor Sir John Eliot Gardiner in his first appearance with the ensemble.
+Best known for his pioneering work in historically informed performance, Gardiner turns here to Haydn and Sibelius, conducting Haydn’s dramatic “Drumroll” Symphony and Sibelius’s expansive Second Symphony.
 Overnight Budapest (B)

 • Day 5 | Monday 5 October